-- Through local and national educational events designed to inform and support our military families.
+- Through educational local events and webinars designed to inform and support our military families.

-- By educating our families on resources available to them.
+- By highlighting resources available to our families.

 - By highlighting our families and the challenges they face in our Faces of Our Families project.

 - Through community service projects like our AMPA Care Package Drives.

 - By giving voice to the unique perspective of our families through our AMPA Military Partners Blog.

 - By advocating and educating on behalf of our LGBT military families in public policy, highlighting our unique needs and challenges.

 - By encouraging the expansion of resource and support services available to LGBT military families.